-Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Use this scripture reading plan and suggestions this week.
+Below is a scripture reading plan for the week with some practical suggestions to help you grow in the spiritual rhythm of service.

 1. Mark 10:35-45-Ask God to assess your view of success and service.

 2. 1 Peter 4:7-11-Notice what God has given you so that you can serve others.